 The centralised investment proposition (CIP) was spawned from the Regulator’s ‘Assessing Suitability’ paper all the way back in 2012.
 In its broadest sense, a CIP allows you to deliver a consistent and repeatable investment process for your clients and its popularity has continued to go from strength to strength.
-The Lang Cat recently published research which highlighted that 84% of advisers are placing 80% or more of their business into some form of CIP.
+The Lang Cat recently published research which highlighted that 82% of advisers have some form of CIP in place1.

 The CIP process usually starts with an attitude to risk assessment with the output then matched to an optimum asset allocation.
 This is then mapped to a specific investment solution which can range from a multi-asset solution to a discretionary mandate.
 The process remains robust, structured and is subject to an ongoing review.

 This consistent approach can help advisers deliver some really good client outcomes in the accumulation phase.
-However, the CIP model can be a bit limited in the decumulation phase because the overall process doesn’t focus on things like capacity for loss, spending requirements in retirement, sequencing risk and the sustainability of client withdrawals.
-All interrelated issues and risks in the decumulation space.
+However, the CIP model may not be a good fit for the decumulation phase because the overall process is unlikely to focus on issues like capacity for loss, spending requirements in retirement, sequencing risk and the sustainability of income – all interrelated issues and risks in the decumulation space.

 Rise of the CRP

-The use of CRPs in decumulation are particularly relevant in a post PROD regulatory world where you’re required to prove the products you recommend deliver good client outcomes for your various target markets.
+The use of CRPs in decumulation are particularly relevant in a post PROD regulatory world where you’re required to prove the products you recommend match the needs and objectives of your target clients.

 Putting into practice

-For those drawdown clients requiring a high or regular level of income, a bespoke CRP approach may be more beneficial.
+However, for those drawdown clients requiring a high or regular level of income, a bespoke CRP approach may be more beneficial.
 As we’ve already explored, a CRP comes pre-fitted with a decumulation lens and that can help you better manage those various interrelated risks and prevent your clients from running out of money in their retirement.
-This would demonstrate an understanding of the clients’ needs and objectives and using that as a starting point to construct a more tailored proposition that can deliver better outcomes.
+This would demonstrate an understanding of the clients’ needs and objectives and can act as a good starting point to construct a more tailored proposition that can deliver better outcomes.

-There’s no doubt that CRPs have raised the CIP bar in the decumulation space.
-It’s not essential to have a CRP but it’s important to have a robust process in place for your decumulation clients and a CRP can certainly help you do that.
+There’s no doubt that CRPs have challenged the use of CIPs in the decumulation space.
+There’s no regulatory requirement to have a CRP approach but it is a requirement to have a robust process in place to differentiate the different needs of your clients.
+Adopting a CRP for your retirement clients can certainly help you do that.